 As for LTVs and whether there is some form of an un- or undercollateralized loan – once all operations are settled, the client’s account is left at around 66% LTV.
 From then on, the customer’s account is subject to our standard risk management algorithms with margin calls, and a liquidation threshold at 83.3%.

 The biggest concern for big money investors is the security of their funds on the platform?
 Are there any plans to expand your security infrastructure?

-We have grown well beyond employing services from only Bitgo and Lloyd’s of London.
-Nexo has long passed $100M in insurance – we now have an insurance of $775M and are partnering with multiple other partners.
+We have grown well beyond employing services from only Ledger and Lloyd’s of London.
+Nexo has long passed $100M in insurance – we now have insurance of $375M and are partnering with multiple other partners.
 The next step in developing our security is reaching $500M in insurance, then $1B.
 One of our other new partners is in the process of going public, so we cannot disclose the company’s name just yet.

 We are catching up with the growth or our business as fast as we can.
 There is no plan on slowing down the pace at which we are bumping up our insurance and safety measures, so stay tuned for more.
 Even in terms of regulatory safety, we are constantly working towards new licenses.

 Will fixed terms always be locked in at one month?
 I would like the option to select specific days so I can distribute my balance over multiple dates.

 We are going to have different “time horizons” and lock up periods, but right now they will be set by Nexo.
 You will have a choice to lock in assets for 1-24 months.
 Whether you will be able to specify down to a number of days how long you want to hold your assets for…I don’t think we have that in the pipeline just yet.
 But that’s why we have the flex terms.
 To implement something like what you’re suggesting, we would need a more peer-to-peer model which is currently not very efficient.
 I would allocate our scarce engineering resources elsewhere before addressing this aspect of our fixed terms.